Amir-Montazery/OSTIF/README.md

-# OSTIF-Security-Reviews
+# What is OSTIF?
-## Security Work and Manual Reviews facilitated by Open Source Technology Improvement Fund, aka OSTIF.

-# Short Description of Organization:

-The Open Source Technology Improvement Fund is a corporate non-profit dedicated to securing open source apps that we all depend on.
-Securing software isn’t easy, and we know what it takes to succeed.
+The Open Source Technology Improvement Fund is a corporate non-profit dedicated to securing critical open source apps.
+Securing software isn’t easy, and OSTIF knows what it takes to succeed.
 By facilitating security audits and reviews, OSTIF makes it easy for projects to significantly improve security.

+# How does OSTIF add value?
+OSTIF adds value to the open-source ecosystem by making it easy for critical projects and the organizations and communities that depend on these projects to get expert security review.
+The process focuses on comprehensively improving security posture through closing classes of bugs, fixing vulnerabilities, and improving tooling.
+To date, OSTIF has facilitated 20+ engagements, resulting in thousands of hours of review, hundreds of bug fixes (including 26 critical/high risk vulnerabilites), and improved security in the open-source ecosystem.

 # Preview of results: